 - Hill Ascents.

-- Hill Descents.

-- Traversing hill.
+- ✓ Traversing hill.

 - Hill Fail.

-- more than 0.5m in depth).
+- Water crossings (note no more than 0.5m in depth).

 FOUR WHEEL DRIVE (4WD) ON-ROAD

 This course aims to produce an operator that can safely demonstrate knowledge of the skills and attributes for Four Wheel Drive (4WD) driving on road.